illixion/Annemone/README.md

   * Added some docs, some static vars, improved setMultiColorLed, general code refactor
 * v0.1.7
   * Added new productId and switched to HEX for VID and PID
+* v0.1.8
+  * Added a function to set keys individually

 ## Meta